 PHAP Digital Badges

-PHAP has partnered with both HPass and Acclaim to provide you with digital badges to showcase your membership and certifications earned from PHAP.
-With PHAP’s new digital badges, you can share your PHAP membership and certifications with ease!
+PHAP has partnered with HPass to provide you with digital badges to showcase your membership and certifications earned from PHAP.
+With PHAP’s digital badges, you can share your PHAP membership and certifications with ease!
 The badging platform allows you to share your affiliation and achievement with colleagues, peers, employers, educational institutions, and others.

 PHAP issues membership badges for all PHAP members in good standing and badges for certifications earned through the PHAP Credentialing Program.